oci-hpc/oci-hpc-runbook-StarCCM/README.md

 ## Creation of Cluster Network through Marketplace
 Marketplace holds applications and images that can be deployed with our infrastructure.
 For customers that want to use Oracle Linux, an HPC Cluster Network image is available and can be launched from directly within marketplace.
-1. Within marketplace, select Get App at the top right.
+1. Within marketplace, select *Get App* at the top right.
-2. Select the OCI Region then click Sign In.
+2. Select the OCI Region then click *Sign In*.
-3. Verify the version of the HPC Cluster image and then select the Compartment where the cluster will be launched.
-Accept the terms and conditions, then Launch Stack.
+3. Verify the version of the HPC Cluster image and then select the *Compartment* where the cluster will be launched.
+Accept the terms and conditions, then *Launch Stack*.
 4. Fill out the remaing details of the stack:
-a.
-Select the desired AD for the compute shapes and the bastion.
+    1. Select the desired *AD* for the compute shapes and the bastion.
-b.
-Copy-paste your public ssh key
+    2. Copy-paste your public *ssh key*
-c.
-Type in the number of Compute instances for the cluster
+    3. Type in the number of *Compute instances* for the cluster
-5. Click Create.
+5. Click *Create*.
-6. Navigate to Terraform Actions then click Apply.
+6. Navigate to *Terraform Actions* then click *Apply*.
 This will launch the CN provisioning.
-7. Wait until the job shows ‘Succeeded’ then navigate to Outputs to obtain the bastion and compute node private IP’s.
+7. Wait until the job shows ‘Succeeded’ then navigate to *Outputs* to obtain the bastion and compute node private IP’s.

 ## Creation of Cluster Network through Manual Configuration